Rev. Dr. Elizabeth D. Rios

 To contribute to Latinx Pentecostal history, she researched and wrote a chapter for Latino Religions and Civic Activism called "The Women are Warriors" highlighting the many achievements of Latina Pentecostal women in the NYC social activist world.
 The chapter was reprinted in Azusa Street and Beyond 100 Years of Commentary on the Global/Pentecostal Charismatic Movement which was highlighted at the Azusa Street Centennial.

 Dr. Rios has also been a contributor for CALLED, a magazine for women in leadership.
 From 2005-2013 she informed and inspired women nationally as a regular columnist and Contributing Editor for PRISM magazine and from 2013-2015 served as a member of Evangelicals for Social Action Advisory Board (the publisher of the magazine).
 In 2015, Dr. Rios also became a columnist/mentor for Latin Business Today.
 Dr. Rios has always been an advocate for women in leadership way before it became a thing.
 She founded the Center for Emerging Female Leadership in NYC that would gather women and the men that supported them from around the Tri-state area in NYC gathering as many as 800 women.
 At the time, (1996-2001) it was the largest, most diverse, inter-faith gathering of women leaders in NYC.
 Then she moved to South Florida.
 In Florida, she co-founded Latinas of Legacy in Florida, now operated as a positive social network of Latina sisters who have united in purpose to be difference making divas and change agents in society and who are committed to encouraging and empowering one another in all fields of endeavors.
 The main goal is to build character, celebrate womanhood and reinforce Latino culture.
 Dr. Rios also published her own magazine until 2017 called SOAR helping women's dreams take flight (view a few select issues here).
-Today, Dr. Rios has a few research projects in que including a collaboration book project Somos Ellas: The Power and Resiliency of Latina Women.

 She is also proud to serve as a Founding Board Member and Vice President of Plant 4 Harvest, a church planting organization dedicated to helping church planters of color plant healthy churches and reach the nations via project management, training and development.
 Dr. Rios serves as a board member of the National Latino Evangelical Coalition which is a national network of Hispanic evangelical congregations, leaders, and not-for-profits committed to Gospel-centered transformation in the work of justice and mercy.
 To highlight the voices of people on the margins and their allies, she hosts a monthly author Facebook live show called JustUs Talks through her organization The Passion Center.
 In addition, she is a senior consultant and operations manager for Freedom Road, LLC which coaches, consults, trains and designs experiences to help groups in multiple sectors do justice in just ways.